Honoring Nancy Stark Smith

 The writings below are from the remaining artistic members of the group of dancers who cofounded CQ/CE's parent company, Contact Collaborations, in 1978.
 Along with Nancy, we were Steve Paxton, Daniel Lepkoff, Christina Svane, and myself, Lisa Nelson.
 At that moment, we were performing together under the name Freelance Dance.
 We have remained in friendship and collaboration through many forms and mediums to this day.
 Along with so many, we will miss Nancy, dearly.
 [L.N.]

-Please look at the bottom of this page for links to select materials by Nancy.
+Please look at the bottom of this page for links to select materials by and about Nancy.

 Lisa Nelson, CQ codirector and coeditor: